Ross Gay: Life

 Ross Gay was born on August 1, 1974, in Youngstown, Ohio, but he grew up in Levittown, Pennsylvania.

 He received his B.A. from Lafayette College, his MFA in poetry from Sarah Lawrence College, and his Ph.D. in American Literature from Temple University.

 He is a founding editor, with Karissa Chen and Patrick Rosal, of the online sports magazine Some Call it Ballin.
 He is also an editor with the chapbook presses Q Avenue and Ledge Mule Press.
 He is a founding board member of the Bloomington Community Orchard, a non-profit, free-fruit-for-all food justice and joy project.

 He has taught poetry, art, and literature at Lafayette College in Easton, Pennsylvania, and Montclair State University in New Jersey.
 He now teaches at Indiana University Bloomington and the low-residency MFA in poetry program at Drew University.

 His poems have appeared in literary journals and magazines including The American Poetry Review; Harvard Review; Columbia: A Journal of Poetry; Art, Margie: The American Journal of Poetry; and Atlanta Review.
 His poetry has also appeared in anthologies including From the Fishouse (Persea Books, 2009).
 His essays have appeared in The Paris Review.

-His honors include being a Cave Canem Workshop fellow and a Bread Loaf Writers' Conference Tuition Scholar, and he received a grant from the Pennsylvania Council of the Arts.
+His honors include being a Cave Canem Workshop fellow and a Bread Loaf Writers' Conference Tuition Scholar.
+He received a grant from the Pennsylvania Council of the Arts.